alex1234567890987/COM3528_2025_Team6/README.md

 ## Description

-This program aims to automate reminiscene therapy using a Miro
+This program aims to automate reminiscene therapy using a Miro robot.
+The robot will take the role of the therapist and deliver a conherent convosation with the client.

 ## Getting Started